ismail-hami/ML_Project/README.md

 ## Overview

 EMSI_IA_Visualizer_3D is a standalone desktop application that provides interactive 3D visualizations of six Machine Learning algorithms.
-Developed for a 3rd-year Computer Science project at EMSI.
+Developed as part of a 3rd-year Computer Science academic project at EMSI. at EMSI.

 ## Algorithms Included